aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/txt-to-excel/load-or-import-csv-file-with-formulas/_index.md

 {{% /alert %}}

 The following code illustrates how you can load and import a CSV file with formulas.
 You can use any CSV file.
-For illustration purposes, we use the [simple csv file](5115034.csv) which contains this data.
-As you see, it contains a formula.
+For illustration purposes, we use the [simple CSV file](5115034.csv) which contains this data.
+As you can see, it contains a formula.

 {{< highlight cpp >}}
 300,500,=Sum(A1:B1)
 {{< /highlight >}}

 ```c++